mhergoorgenian/Unity-Touch/README.md

 # Unity
-AR move object with touch
+move object with touch
+this code work for AR vuforia touch movement